ArtificalSUN/Kcalibrator/README.md

 No additional packages except the Standard Library required.

 ## Usage
-Currently it is a simple script which provides no interface.
-Configuration is done by changing parameters in the script body.
+A script with a simple interface.
+The setting is carried out by changing the parameters in the configuration file or in the program interface.
-Configure the script and run it with Python - it will generate output G-Code file in the working directory.
+Configure the script and run it with Python - it will generate an output G-code file in the working directory.

 User can adjust:
 - Basic machine parameters (bed size, filament diameter, autoleveling, etc.)